The National Council of Legislators from Gaming States (NCLGS) has issued its agenda for the Summer Meeting from June 9 to June 11.

-The first will focus on the growing importance of retail gaming such as slot machines in bars.
+The first will focus on the growing importance of retail gaming such as real money slot machines in bars.
 The second will examine the legal and regulatory issues arising from new forms of gambling such as DFS and skill-based gaming.

 The third day of the conference will concern itself entirely with sports betting and the current momentum to pass legislation that will allow it to be licensed and regulated.
 In practice, the only sports betting market of any size which operates legally in the US is in Nevada.